jdeguire/pic32clang_docs/source/__start_here__.md

 % Licensed using a BSD 3-clause license, see LICENSE at the root of this project.
 % Find this project on GitHub at https://github.com/jdeguire/pic32clang_docs.
 %
-% Clang For PIC32 documentation master file, created by sphinx-quickstart on Sun Aug 24 15:05:39 2025.
+% LLVM For PIC32 documentation master file, created by sphinx-quickstart on Sun Aug 24 15:05:39 2025.

-# Clang For PIC32 Documentation
+# LLVM For PIC32 Documentation

 ```{todo}
 Find a better theme and see if I can increase the width.